 Tango comes in many forms, from the most elaborate stage shows to the most humble neighbourhood milongas.

 Visit a milonga: social dancers say the true essence of tango lies not in fancy steps, but in the embrace and the connection with their dance partner.
 It is this feeling that becomes an addictive passion that has people dancing into the early hours every night of the week at "milongas".
-These gatherings may be held in elegant dance halls, cosy bars, homely community centres - anywhere with space to dance - and they have an almost religious aura about them for dancers, many of whom describe feeling goosebumps on hearing the first strains of a tango as they enter an otherwise unidentified building and climb the dimly lit staircase in anticipation of the crowded dancefloor that awaits.
+These social gatherings can take place anywhere with a space to dance, from elegant halls to cosy bars and neighbourhood community centres and they have an almost religious aura about them for dancers.
 The most formal milongas encourage smart dress and the observance of traditional codes and rituals, while more modern events often have a relaxed bohemian vibe with young dancers trying out new steps.
-The website and app hoy-milonga has day-by-day listings.

 Listen: While tango began in bars and dancehalls as a music to be danced to, in the 1960s it began to move into concert halls, with more orchestration and more dramatic arrangements.
 Groundbreaking composers like Astor Piazzolla made tango world famous (again!) and established it as a form of music to be listened to as well as danced to.
 The Usina de Arte and CCK often host free concerts.
 Some milongas also stage sets by live orchestras.